TheMrZZ/MineScript/README.md

 say hey
 ```
 As you can see, the comment is included in the result.
 It can be useful when you want your functions to be documented for other viewers.
+Such comments are called **production comments**, as they are displayed in production files.

 ### Variables
 #### Description